Dani-8/Dani-8/README.md

 ⚡ **Focus**: End-to-end web applications with Flask/Django
 🎨 **Interests**: Deep learning models and NLP projects

+🌟 **Jobless but not passionless or unskilled — ready for the right opportunity!**

 ---

 ## 💎 **MY SKILL**